Teinc3/TerriEngine/README.md

 * CAUT: Closest AU Tick - The tick when the next AU will occur.
 * AUDiffs: Attack Update Differences - The number of AU ticks between the current IFS and the next IFS.
 * PIAI: Pre-Interest Attack Initialization - We initialize an attack with 3 troops here.
 At the next AU during the next IFS, we will reinforce the bulk of the troops, if we can gain interest between the PIIT and the next AU.
+* AFAU: Abort Final Attack Update - If this is enabled, the last attack update will be removed and the attack will end prematurely before the cycle ends.

 ## Note
 This engine is simplified and NOT a perfect representation of the game engine.
 Some discrepancies may include: